btufts/Quant-Fin-Analysis/README.md

 ### Reports

 ### Tests
 Test files for various functions.
-Many functions rely heavily on backtrader and are therfore not tested by me because I couldn't possibly build test cases without using backtrader which would... well defeat the purpose of the test.
+Many functions rely heavily on backtrader and are therefore not tested by me because I couldn't possibly build test cases without using backtrader which would... well defeat the purpose of the test.

 Most of the tests were assisted by GPT-4o.